 How does Hawaii’s educational spending compare?

-Educational funding and spending is typically expressed “per pupil” — how much school districts are taking in and spending divided by the number of students served.
-The 100 largest public elementary and secondary school districts in the county have per-pupil spending that ranges from $7,185 to $19,184, according to the
+Elementary and secondary educational funding and spending is typically expressed “per pupil” — how much school districts are taking in and spending divided by the number of students served.
+You can view this data compiled by the

-National Center of Education Statistics (NCES) for Fiscal Year 2010 (most recent data available).
+National Center of Education Statistics (NCES) for Fiscal Year 2011 (most recent data available).
+Highlights:

 Understanding per-pupil funding